ColinMaudry/dita-rdf/README.md

  - A good introduction to understand why the Semantic Web is the future of the Web, and how it completes XML: http://infomesh.net/2001/swintro/
  - The online version of the DITA RDF ontology can be found at http://purl.org/dita/ns# (this is also the base URI of the ontology).
  - A graphical representation of the ontology can be viewed here: http://bit.ly/DitaRdfLucidChart
- - A poster that illustrates the objective of the project (exhibited at the [Summer School of the Semantic Web 2013 http://bit.ly/DitaRdfPoster
+ - A poster that illustrates the objective of the project (exhibited at the [Summer School of the Semantic Web 2013](http://sssw.org/2013/)): http://bit.ly/DitaRdfPoster

-[The DITA RDF ontology is licensed under a under a Creative Commons BY-SA 3.0 license (http://creativecommons.org/licenses/by-sa/3.0/).
+The DITA RDF ontology is licensed under a under a Creative Commons BY-SA 3.0 license (http://creativecommons.org/licenses/by-sa/3.0/).

 The DITA RDF DITA Open toolkit plugin is licensed under the GNU Public License version 3 (https://gnu.org/licenses/gpl.html).
 # Contact